-2.2 Middle Miocene Tufa- Barstow Formation
+2.2 Middle Miocene tufa - Barstow formation

-The Middle Miocene Barstow Formation crops out in the Rainbow Basin near Barstow California.
-Tufa mounds are found near the top of the Owl Conglomerate (Cole et al., 2004, 2005) and are assumed to have formed where springs entered a lake similar to Mono and Pyramid Lake tufa towers.
-These tufa deposits have more than 100 ppm U, several ppm Pb and favorable U-Pb systematics (Cole et al., 2005).
-Here we build on the work of Cole et al. (2004, 2005) with additional synchrotron imaging, μXRF imaging and spectroscopy techniques.
+The Middle Miocene Barstow Formation crops out in the Rainbow Basin near Barstow, California.
+Tufa mounds are found near the top of the Owl Conglomerate (Cole et al., 2004, 2005) and are assumed to have formed where springs entered a lake similar to the Mono Lake and Pyramid Lake tufa towers.
+These tufa deposits have more than 100 ppm U, several parts per million of Pb, and favorable U-Pb systematics (Cole et al., 2005).
+Here we build on the work of Cole et al. (2004, 2005) with additional synchrotron imaging, μXRF imaging, and spectroscopy techniques.
 The sample that we are using to illustrate these tools for characterization is large enough to be suitable for distribution as a secondary reference material for LA carbonate dating (Fig. 9).
-Most of the samples used in the Cole et al. (2005) study were small slabs from Vicki Pedone (Cal State Northridge) and are too small to to distribute beyond our lab.
+Most of the samples used in the Cole et al. (2005) study were small small to be distributed beyond our lab.
 Here, we are characterizing a new sample that is large enough to distribute widely.
-The previously studied tufa samples ranged in age from 14.8-17 Ma (Cole et al., 2005), so more work will be needed to determine the exact age of this sample.
+The previously studied tufa samples ranged in age from 14.8 ± 0.3 to 16.2 ± 0.2 Ma (Cole et al., 2005), so more work will be needed to determine the exact age of this sample.

-Becker et al. (2001) showed that layers in the Barstow tufa deposits have a pattern of low (10ppm) to high (several hundred ppm) U concentrations across laminae revealed by fission track mapping.
-Uranium is lower at the base of laminae where larger crystals of calcite formed, and is higher in micritic calcite which forms the caps of laminae.
-Becker et al. (2001) reasoned that the laminae reflect seasonal increases in fresh water supply which delivers Ca to a body of water with high alkalinity similar to the Great Basin Lakes.
-Phosphor imaging shows that in addition to these fine scale trends observed with fission tracks, there are mm to cm scale layers of higher and lower U concentrations (Cole et al., 2004).
+Becker et al. (2001) showed that layers in the Barstow tufa deposits have a pattern of low (10 ppm) to high (several hundred parts per million) U concentrations across laminae revealed by fission track mapping.
+Uranium is lower at the base of laminae where larger crystals of calcite formed and is higher in the micritic calcite that forms the caps of laminae.
+Becker et al. (2001) reasoned that the laminae reflect seasonal increases in the freshwater supply that delivers Ca to a body of water with high alkalinity similar to the Great Basin Lakes.
+Phosphor imaging shows that in addition to the fine-scale trends observed with fission tracks, there are millimeter- to centimeter-scale layers of higher and lower U concentrations (Cole et al., 2004).